Riduvarshini-S-R/stopwatch-Reactjs/README.md

 Reset: Reset the stopwatch timer to 0.

 # Command Line
--Install the dependencies - npm install
+- Install the dependencies - npm install
--Run the application - npm start
+- Run the application - npm start
--The application will be rendered in 'http://localhost:3000'
+- The application will be rendered in 'http://localhost:3000'